 This short lesson introduces fractions and illustrates the use of numerators and denominators.

-You can use the fraction cards below to help introduce fractions.
+You can use the fraction cards and charts listed here to help visualize fractions.
 Each card shows a fraction both with numbers and graphically.